SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 The compiled firmware will be `PROJECT_DIR/build/PROJECT_DIR/zephyr/zephyr[.hex|.uf2]`.

 #### Compiling with VS Code (without extensions)
-Use the following tasks (placed in `.vscode/tasks.json'):
+Assuming your toolchain is installed in `~/.toolchain-nrf52`, use the following tasks (placed in `.vscode/tasks.json'):
 ``` JSON
 {
     "version": "2.0.0",